 \section{Securing RT-IoT: Host-based Approaches}

-In what follows we summarize our initial attempts to provide security in the RT-IoT nodes.
-We refer to these approaches as \textit{host-based} solutions since they are primarily focusing on securing an individual RT-IoT node.
+In what follows we summarize our initial attempts to provide security in RT-IoT nodes.
+We refer to these approaches as \textit{host-based} solutions since they primarily focus on securing an individual RT-IoT node.
 These approaches can be classified into two major classes: \ci solutions that require custom hardware support to provide security and \cii the solutions at the scheduler/software level that do not require any architectural modifications.
-Table \ref{tab:attack_n_sol} summarizes security mechanisms for RT-IoT systems.
+Table \ref{tab:attack_n_sol} summarizes these security mechanisms for RT-IoT systems.